-If fewer applications than spots available are received, students will be offered admission on a first-come, first- served basis.
-If IDEA receives more applications than it has spots available, it will conduct a random lottery.
+If fewer applications are received than the number of available seats, all students will be offered admission.

+If more applications are received than there are seats available, IDEA will conduct an admissions lottery.
+During the lottery, all applications are randomized and placed in the lottery pool for that campus' grade levels.
 Once all enrollment spots have been filled by the lottery, the lottery will continue and applicants will be placed on a waiting list in the order in which they were drawn.
 If a vacancy arises before the commencement of the school year, the individual on the waiting list with the lowest number assignment will be offered admission and then removed from the waiting list.